machinesoul11/yg-backend/docs/infrastructure/database/query-filtering.md

 For questions or issues:
 1. Review this documentation
-2. Check the examples in `src/lib/query-filters/examples.ts`
-3. Refer to the RLS documentation in `docs/middleware/ROW_LEVEL_SECURITY.md`
+2. Refer to the RLS documentation in `docs/middleware/ROW_LEVEL_SECURITY.md`
-4. Consult the implementation files for detailed code comments
+3. Consult the implementation files for detailed code comments

 ---